How to Maintain Car Tires: 3 Things You Can Do to Extend the Life of Your Tires

 Use a tread-depth gauge every other month

 The front tires on front-wheel-drive cars carry a heavier load and perform more work (steering and braking).
 For this reason, they tend to wear out faster than the rear tires.
-Rotating your tires every 9,500 kilometres (6,000 miles) spreads the wear across all four tires.
+Rotating your tires every 10,000 kilometres spreads the wear across all four tires.
 Skip this maintenance chore and you’ll find yourself with two bald tires at the front of the car and two halfway good tires at the back.
 You’ll lose about 25 per cent of the tire set’s life.

 Never inflate tires to the maximum pressure!